From one Battle to Another

 The University of Mary Washington, Mary Washington Hospital, and numerous other entities in Fredericksburg immortalize the name of the mother of the Father of our Country.
 Mary Washington is buried near Kenmore, the Fredericksburg estate of her daughter Betty.
 Kenmore is also open for public tours.

 In the afternoon we took the driving tours of the Fredericksburg and Spotsylvania battlefield parks before stopping to search for some letterboxes at the Spotsylvania Confederate Cemetery.
-We were able to locate the seven boxes in the cemetery, as well as a surprising visitor to the Logan mausoleum.
-(Click the photo to see who was inside.)
+We were able to locate the seven boxes in the cemetery, as well as a surprising visitor to the Logan mausoleum—a sleepy black snake awakened by our visit.

 With our full kitchen, a little grocery shopping was in order.
 Even though we were tired, we needed sustenance, so we located a Harris Teeter in Pentagon Row, a nearby shopping center.
-After entering the underground parking garage, we noticed a parking pay station near the elevator and this sign.
+After entering the underground parking garage, we noticed a parking pay station near the elevator and a sign indicating we should keep our ticket with us.

 Ticket?
 What ticket?
 When we drove into the parking area, the gate was up and we did not notice the ticket dispenser.
 No problem.
 We walked over to the entrance to obtain our EASY PAY ticket.